therealsphinx/support.balsamiq.com/content/sales/paymentmethods.md

 ## Licenses

-All licenses for Mockups 3 for Desktop, Mockups for Confluence, and Mockups for JIRA Server can be purchased by **credit card,** (including MasterCard, Visa, Discover, and American Express) via our [secure](/sales/safe/) online [order form](https://balsamiq.com/buy/).
+All licenses for Mockups 3 for Desktop, Mockups for Confluence Server, and Mockups for JIRA Server can be purchased by **credit card,** (including MasterCard, Visa, Discover, and American Express) via our [secure](/sales/safe/) online [order form](https://balsamiq.com/buy/).

 We unfortunately do not accept PayPal as a form of payment, however most debit cards with a Visa or MasterCard logo (and that do not require a PIN) are accepted.